-Final Portfolio Submitted at the end of the term containing all drafts and final revisions of three course essays, and 25% a one-page reflective essay on the student's writing process Essay I: Personal Narrative A 4-page, 1000-word narrative/descriptive essay 10% Essay II: Analysis is A 5-page, 1250-word essay using a clear rhetorical mode of essay development 20% Essay III: Argument A 6-page, 1500 word argumentative essay 25% Homework and/or In-class This may include routine writing, group work, activities forum posts on Blackboard.
-To be decided by the professor.
-This work may be graded holistically or 10% per assignment as decided by the professor.
-Presentation Student presentation that may include Written, 10% Oral, Visual, and Electronic components 10% Total To pass these assignments, students must affix Writing Center Visit Forms and feedback materials with final drafts.
+Final Portfolio Submitted at the end of the term containing all drafts and final revisions of three course essays, and a one- 25% page reflective essay on the student's writing process Essay I: Personal Narrative A 4-page, 1000-word narrative/descriptive essay 10% Essay II: Analysis ysis A 5-page, 1250-word essay using a clear rhetorical mode of essay development Essay III: Argument A 6-page, 1500 word argumentative essay 25% Homework and/or In-class activities Presentation Student presentation that may include Written, Oral, Visual, and Electronic components 10% Total 100% To pass these assignments, students must affix Writing Center Visit Forms and feedback materials with final drafts.
 Failure to include these materials may result in deductions or even failure based upon the assignment.